Allan-QLB/sps4j/README.md

 - **Annotation-Driven**: Define and declare a plugin with simple annotations (`@Sps4jPlugin` and `@Sps4jPluginInterface`).
 - **Spring Boot Integration**:
     - The plugin itself can be a complete Spring Boot application (by extending `SpringBoot2AppPlugin`).
-    - Seamlessly integrates the plugin's web layer (e.g., Controllers) into the host application, supports Tomcat and Jetty as web server.
+    - Seamlessly integrates the plugin's web layer (e.g., Controllers) into the host application, supports Tomcat, Jetty for Spring WebMvc and Netty for Webflux as the embedded web server.
     - Supports accessing beans from the host application within the plugin.
 - **Versioning**: Plugins can declare a compatible version range with the host application via range expression provided by [jsemver](https://github.com/zafarkhaja/jsemver), enabling smooth upgrades.